-In the following, we will consider a one-dimensinoal convex Euclidean policy space $X = [0,1] \subset \mathbb{R}$ .
-The legislative status quo regarding the (a priori random) issue which is up for a decision is denoted by $q \in X$ .
-The considered political actors are all assumed to have single-peaked preferences regarding this issue characterized by an individual bliss point or ideal point $\lambda \in X$ : the smaller the distance $d(\lambda, x)$ , the higher the agent values a policy $x \in X$ .
-We suppose that not only do the 750 members of EP and the 27 national government representatives in CM have such preferences, but that there are representatives of EP and CM who possess aggregated spatial preferences of the same kind (possibly with $\lambda = q$ if the institution cannot reach an internal consensus).
+In the following, we will consider the one-dimensional convex Euclidean policy space $X = [0, 1] \subset \mathbb{R}$.
+The legislative status quo regarding the (a priori random) issue which is up for a decision is denoted by $q \in X$.
+The considered political actors are all assumed to have single-peaked preferences regarding this issue.
+They are characterized by an individual bliss point or ideal point $\lambda \in X$: the smaller the distance $d(\lambda, x)$, the higher the agent values a policy $x \in X$.
+We suppose that not only do the 766 members of EP3 and the 28 national government representatives in CM have such preferences, but that there are representatives of EP and CM who possess aggregated spatial preferences of the same kind (possibly with $\lambda = q$ if the institution cannot reach an internal consensus).
 It is then possible to predict the codecision outcome regarding the considered issue by specifying, first, how EP's and CM's respective internal decision rules translate preferences of individual members into the institutions' ideal points and, second, how these institutions interact in order to reach a joint decision.

-Note that in the codecision procedure we can disregard the preferences of the European Commission since it is a powerless actor in that procedure (Napel and Widgrén 2006).
-We will denote the ideal point that characterizes aggregate preferences of EP by $\pi$ and that of CM by $\mu$ .
-Both are determined for a given issue by the respective pivotal player inside these bodies.
-The ordered individual ideal points of the members of the Council of Ministers will be denoted by $\mu{(1)} \leq \ldots \leq \mu{(27)}$ ; those of individual members of EP by $\pi{(1)} \leq \ldots \leq \pi{(750)}$ .
+Note that we here follow the - somewhat legalistic - game-theoretic analysis by Napel and Widgrén (2006), which argued that the European Commission is a formally powerless player in the codecision game.
+The reason is that - at least when transaction costs are zero - EP and CM can jointly enact any policy on which they agree in the so-called Conciliation Committee, without scope for a Commission veto.
+This implies that we can disregard the preferences of the Commission in the analysis.
+We will denote the ideal point that characterizes aggregate preferences of EP by π and that of CM by μ .
+Both are determined for a given issue by the respective pivotal player inside these decision-making bodies.
+The ordered individual ideal points of the members of the Council of Ministers will be denoted by $\mu{(1)} \leq \ldots \leq \mu{(28)}$; those of individual members of EP by $\pi{(1)} \leq \ldots \leq \pi{(766)}$.